Experiential Learning Opportunities

 Ayahuasca is generally safe and non-addictive, and anyone receiving ayahuasca is medically cleared by church staff before being allowed to participate, along with trained church members present for the duration of the experience.

-The Céu do Montréal, in partnership with the Canadian Association of Spiritual Care and University of Ottawa Psychedelic & Consciousness & Studies Graduate Program, are offering a 3-day event in the Spring of 2025.
+The Céu do Montréal, in partnership with the Canadian Association of Spiritual Care and University of Ottawa Psychedelic & Consciousness & Studies Graduate Program, are offering a 3-day event in the Fall of 2025.

 Event details:

-- April 25, 2025: First Santo Daime Work, gather at 4:00 pm, Work opens at 5:00 pm, finishes approximately 11 -12 pm.
+- October 24, 2025: First Santo Daime Work, gather at 4:00 pm, Work opens at 5:00 pm, finishes approximately 11 -12 pm.
 Post Work meal provided.

-- April 26, 2025: Second Santo Daime Work, gather at 4:00 pm, Work opens at 5:00 pm, finishes approximately 11 -12 pm.
+- October 25, 2025: Second Santo Daime Work, gather at 4:00 pm, Work opens at 5:00 pm, finishes approximately 11 - 12 pm.
 Post Work meal provided.